-Study reveals promising new target for Parkinson's disease therapiesJanuary 19th, 2013 in Parkinson's & Movement disorders /
+Study reveals promising new target for Parkinson's disease therapiesJanuary 19, 2013 in Medicine & Health / Parkinson's & Movement disorders

 With a new insight into a model of Parkinson's disease, researchers from the University of Pennsylvania School of Veterinary Medicine have identified a novel target for mitigating some of the disease's toll on the brain.